-GDF Suez expressed support for this aspect of the rule change request.
+GDF Suez's submission in response to the consultation paper expressed support for this aspect of the rule change request.
 It emphasised the importance of the 'causer pays' principle, stating that the proposed rule was consistent with this principle.
 GDF Suez argued that force majeure provisions are inconsistent with this principle, as the 2008 PFM event illustrated.
 In this event, a market participant contributed to a higher price and then sought to mitigate its financial exposure by declaring PFM.
-Had SFM then been declared by AEMO, GDF Suez claimed, all other market participants would have faced a cost, which is in conflict with the causer pays principle.22
+Had SFM then been declared by AEMO, GDF Suez claimed, all other market participants would have faced a cost, which is in conflict with the causer pays principle.26